Vice and Narcotics Unit

 These agencies along with the police department have been able to forge meaningful and lasting relationships that have proven beneficial to both individuals and the community thus enhancing the quality of life for all our citizens.

 Asset Forfeiture Unit

-The Asset Forfeiture Unit is made up of two (2) detectives and an investigative technician who are responsible for evaluating property seized by CMPD's officers to determine if these items are suitable for forfeiture.
+The Asset Forfeiture Unit is made up of one (1) detective who are responsible for evaluating property seized by CMPD's officers to determine if these items are suitable for forfeiture.

-The members of this unit work with federal agencies and the N.C.
+This unit works with federal agencies and the N.C.
 Department of Revenue to seek the forfeiture of items used to facilitate a crime or the proceeds that are a part of being involved in criminal activity.
 The unit routinely seeks the seizure of vehicles and real property that are used in the commission of a crime as well as the money made by an individual(s) as a result of their participation in those crimes.
 These forfeiture actions are separate and apart from the criminal prosecution of a defendant.